mdn/content/files/en-us/web/css/@font-face/font-weight/index.md

 The **`font-weight`** CSS {{cssxref("@font-face")}} descriptor enables authors to specify a single font weight, or a range of font weights, for the font specified in a {{cssxref("@font-face")}} at-rule.
 This is then used by the browser to select the appropriate font when a CSS rule sets a desired {{cssxref("font-weight", "font weight")}}.

-Unless it contains a [variable font](/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide), a single font file contains characters from a font family in a specific weight and style: for example, "Helvetica bold italic".
+Typically, a developer will want to use fonts from a single font family in a range of different weights.
+With traditional, or _static_ fonts, a single font file contains characters from a font family in a specific weight and style: for example, "Helvetica bold italic".
+To enable displaying light, regular, bold, or extra-bold fonts when the `font-weight` property calls a specific weight, you can define multiple {{cssxref("@font-face")}} at-rules for the same family (all with the same {{cssxref("@font-face/font-family", "font-family")}} descriptor value), one for each weight or range of weights.

 To declare the font to be used for a range of font weights, declare a space-separated pair of font-weight values as the value for the `font-weight` descriptor.

-Typically, a developer will want to use fonts from a single font family in a range of different weights.
-To accomplish this, you can define multiple {{cssxref("@font-face")}} at-rules for the same family (all with the same {{cssxref("@font-face/font-family", "font-family")}} descriptor value), one for each weight, and set the `font-weight` descriptor to define the weight range for which that particular font file will be used.

 When CSS rules set a font weight by setting the {{cssxref("font-weight")}} property or the {{cssxref("font")}} shorthand property, the appropriate font will then be used.

 For example, if the descriptor is `font-weight: 400 600;`, when the property is `font-weight: 450` or `font-weight: 550`, that font will be use for that font-family.
-The same font is used in both cases, but uf its a variable font, the latter will be bolder.
+Whether the font is a static or a [variable font](/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide), the font matching the range will be used.
+In this case, if the font is a static font, `450` and `550` will apear the same.
+If the font is a variable font, the latter will be bolder.

+The descriptor is the same for all fonts, but the range you'll set for a variable font will generally be greater, possibly even `1 1000` to use the same font for all font weight property values.

 ## Syntax